PAY RANGE: EP20

 Performs related work as required.

-Performs the above duties to support AIDS and AIDS‑related programs; may perform planning, evaluation and research duties in relation to AIDS programs.
+Performs the above duties to support Human Immunodeficiency Virus (HIV) and Acquired Immunodeficiency Syndrome (AIDS) and HIV/AIDS‑related programs; may perform planning, evaluation and research duties in relation to AIDS programs.

 Nutrition and Physical Activity Assignment